Predicting Inflation with Recurrent Neural Networks: Uncertainty over network initialization

-As discussed before, neural network predictions are in general very sensitive to initial conditions.
-This is mainly a consequence of the non-convexity of the loss function, where the presence of non-linearities tends to complicate the search for a global optimum.
-In fact, it is likely that the algorithm will converge to some local optimum, which explains why predictions usually differ across estimations under different initial values.
+Neural network predictions can in general be sensitive to the the choice of initialization as well as network architecture as discussed above.
+In fact, machine learning models more generally are prone to instabilities in performance due to their sensitivity to model specification. \cite{damour2022} refers to this issue as underspecification and caution on the transferability of these models from the lab to real-world applications (see also \citealp{geirhos2020} and \citealp{buckmann2022} for similar discussions).

+In this section, I contribute to this debate by focusing on the dependence of network predictions on initial values.
+As discussed previously, ensembles are usually appropriate in this case to smooth out predictions.
 Natural questions that emerge are how different are the performances of forecasts embedding different initializations, and more importantly how the performance of the ensemble forecast $\{ \hat{y}_{ens,t+h} \}_{t=1}^P$ compares with the performance of individual forecasts $\{ \hat{y}_{k,t+h} \}_{t=1}^P$, for $k=1,...,K$.
-To address these points, I compute a \cite{diebold} test statistic of equal forecast accuracy between the individual forecasts and the ensemble forecast for each $k=1,...,K$.
+To address these points, I compute a standard DM test statistic of equal forecast accuracy between the individual forecasts $k=1,...,K$ and the ensemble forecast.
 This exercise essentially yields a distribution of the DM test statistic over specifications embedding different initial values.